-In preparation for Cherry Festival and the warm days ahead, we wanted to highlight one of our favorite summer activities.
+In celebration of the Traverse City Cherry Festival and the warm days ahead, we wanted to highlight one of our favorite summer activities.
 For many, picnicking in a park or near Lake Michigan is a summer tradition.
 In keeping with our #getoffthebottle campaign and dedication to reducing our single-use plastic footprint, we've made some easy swaps to make your family's picnic zero waste.

 Zero waste picnic

 We were really surprised at how much trash we generated from what we thought would be a pretty low-impact picnic.
 Some of these items can be recycled (bottle, some of the plastic containers), but it's not always easy to find a recycling bin, and often these items end up in the trash.
 We hope that these images make us think twice about our plastic footprint.

 - Plan out foods that don’t need a lot of waste.

 - Finger foods make great picnic fare!
 Sandwiches, crackers, cheese and meats, whole fruit and vegetables, cookies.

 - Bring an apple and an orange instead of a pre-cut fruit salad that you would eat with a fork.